English expedition to France (1562–1563): English failure

 Francis Somerset, a brother of William Somerset, 3rd Earl of Worcester, and Cuthbert Vaughan, Comptroller of the town.
+Details of the surrender and the names of some casualties were included in a contemporary printed newsletter circulated in England.

 Consequences

 The English failure led to the Treaty of Troyes (1564); Elizabeth accepted French rule over Calais in exchange for 120,000 crowns.
 Elizabeth felt betrayed by the Huguenots, and would never trust them again.
 As a result, Elizabeth refused to send assistance in 1572, despite Huguenot pleas, as France was consumed by the St. Bartholomew's Day massacre.